 Gridworks is a recognized leader on distributed energy resources, grid planning and modernization, renewable integration, beneficial electrification and gas system transitions.
 Our working groups provide widely cited guidance to policymakers on decarbonizing the power sector, transportation and natural gas.
 We continue to expand our scope as the renewable energy field continues to grow.

 Gridworks’ projects are primarily funded by individual clients with specific research or facilitation needs.
 We have also received the generous support of foundations committed to promoting decarbonization.
 We keep our operating costs low by maintaining a small and nimble staff and bringing in experts on an as-needed basis.

-We began our work in California and have since expanded to Hawaii, Colorado and Oregon.
-We continue to expand our partnerships with the goal of working toward decarbonization in all 50 states by 2024.
+We began our work in California and have since expanded across the West.
+We continue to expand our partnerships with the goal of working toward decarbonization in all 50 states.

 Our clients include public utility commissions, research institutions, non-governmental organizations and energy vendors pursuing decarbonization goals to ensure a healthier, more equitable and more sustainable future for everyone.